 Hours serenely passed by as I gazed out onto the (surely Photoshopped?) cerulean blue waters, the pages of my book flapping open to a chapter I would not complete that week, distracted as I was by the beauty of my surroundings.

 While the rest of the guests and crew went all heart-eye-emoji as the luxury catamaran ripped along at "50 knots" (me neither), my favourite moments were in the stationary, tranquil still of the Tobago Cays.

 After all, it was here in the Caribbean Sea's warm water that for the first time in my life, I spotted a turtle munching on seagrass just inches away.

 Caroline Aksich, Contributor

 I'm hoping to head back to São Paulo, Brazil.
 It's my partner's hometown, and I've only had the pleasure of a six-day visit right before COVID.
-Now that I know more than 18 words in Portuguese — I've been diligently Duolingo-ing every day — I look forward to learning how to cook pastels de nata from his grandmother and gossiping with his uncle.
+Now that I know more than 18 words in Portuguese — I've been diligently Duolingo-ing every day — I look forward to learning how to cook pastels (savoury pockets filled with meat and cheese) from his grandmother and gossiping with his uncle.